Privacy statement - Brainnet Groep

 Questions or complaints?

-For questions or complaints about how Brainnet processes personal data, please contact us by sending an e-mail to firstname.lastname@example.org or sending your written request to:
+For questions or complaints about how Brainnet processes personal data, please contact the data protection officer.
+You can send an e-mail to email@example.com or send your written request to:

 Request to inspect personal data